Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Problem statement

+Although we used second-order information to form a new preconditioned metric, when we apply the Riemannian coordinate descent method to the Tucker decomposition problem, it leads to a simple first-order algorithm.
+The preconditioned metric gives us the second-order insight into the problem but the method itself is a first-order method.

-In this setting, $n_i = n$ and $r_i = r$, RPCD is memory efficient, which is desirable because we wanted to reduce the storage complexity of the original tensor $\mathcal{X}$ at the first place.
-To be specific, tensor $\mathcal{Y}$ has $nr^{d-1}$ elements and the Euclidean and the Riemannian gradient both has $nr$ elements.
-Presented algorithm is robust w.r.t the change in step-size value but it is worth noting if we set $\alpha = 1$, then one step of the inner loop in the RPCD algorithm can be consider as one step of the orthogonal iteration method \cite[Section 8.2.4]{golub1996matrix}.
-In other words, the orthogonal iteration can be seen as a preconditioned Riemannian gradient descent algorithm.
+With the help of the metric, we introduce the proposed RPCD method in \cref{alg:RPCD}.
+RPCD is memory efficient, which is desirable because we wanted to reduce the storage complexity of the original tensor $\mathcal{X}$ in the first place.
+To be specific, assume $n_i = n$ and $r_i = r$, then tensor $\mathcal{Y}_i$ has $nr^{d-1}$ elements and the Euclidean and the Riemannian gradient both have $nr$ elements.
+Empirically, we observed that the best choice for the step size is $\alpha = 1$.
+In this case, one step of the inner loop in RPCD is equivalent to one step of the classic orthogonal iteration method (also called subspace iteration) \cite[Section 8.2.4]{golub1996matrix} for finding invariant subspaces.
+In other words, we have shown that the orthogonal iteration method can be seen as a preconditioned Riemannian gradient descent algorithm.
+The unit step size is also compatible with the fact that the obtained direction is an approximation of the Newton direction.

+In \cref{alg:RPCD} for the retraction, we use the \emph{QR-decomposition} implemented by the \emph{Householder} algorithm in Matlab which has computational complexity $\mathcal{O}(nr^2)$ for $n \times r$ matrices.
+For the stopping criterion, we use relative error delta which is the amount of difference in the relative error in two consecutive iterations, i.e., $|\text{E}_k - \text{E}_{k-1}|<\epsilon$,

-In \cref{alg:RPCD}, constructing the tensor $\mathcal{Y}_i$ is a lot more expensive than the rest of the inner loop computations, so it would be a good idea to do multiple updates in the inner loop.
-We present a more efficient version of the RPCD in \cref{alg:RPCD+} which we call RPCD+ algorithm.
-In RPCD+, we repeat the updating process as long as the change in the relative error would be less than a certain threshold $\epsilon^\prime$, which can be much smaller than the stopping criterion threshold $\epsilon$.
+where second equality comes from equation \eqref{eq:Error} and $\Vert \mathcal{C} \rVert_F = \lVert U_i^T Y_{(i)} \lVert_F$.
+Since computing the tensor $\mathcal{Y}_i$ is a lot more expensive than the rest of the inner loop computations, $\mathcal{O}(n^dr^{d-1})$, so it would be a good idea to do multiple updates in every inner loop.
+In RPCD+, when \texttt{plus\_flag = true}, we repeat the updating process as long as the change in the relative error would be less than a certain threshold $\epsilon^\prime$, which can be much smaller than the stopping criterion threshold $\epsilon$.

 In the next section, we provide a convergence analysis for the proposed method as an extension of the coordinate descent method to the Riemannian domain in a special case that the search space is a product manifold.